RPerottoni/Rossmann_Sales_Prediction/README.md

 # ROSSMANN SALES PREDICTION

+The objective of this project is to delivery a sales forecast model for the Rossmann Chief Financial Officer, where it's possible to consult the forecast sales about the nexts 6 weeks for each store.
+Which this information, the CFO will be cappable to set a specific budget for store renovations.

+This project was developed by using a CRISP-DM method,where the goal is do the first round as soon as possible,  and at the end of the first development cycle it was possible to produce a prediction model with a MAPE Error index of 9% using the XGBoost algorithm.

 ## About Rossmann

 Rossmann is one of the largest drug store chains in Europe with around 56,200 employees and more than 4000 stores.
 In 2019 Rossmann had more than €10 billion turnover in Germany, Poland, Hungary, the Czech Republic, Turkey, Albania, Kosovo and Spain.